 Do you still need a place to stay during your visit in September?
 You will find more than 300 options all around town.
 The most popular places to stay are Union Square and Fisherman's Wharf.
 Find my recommendations for these places and others below.

-If you have already selected your hotel, but haven't booked, then find some great deals on Priceline and TripAdvisor by clicking the links below.
+If you have already selected your hotel, but haven't booked, then find some great deals on TripAdvisor and Booking.com by clicking the links below.

 If you love to spend your evening out on the town, you will find so many fun things to do in San Francisco in September.